-The co-editors of this Istanbul-based foodie blog and acclaimed book seek interns to work on a special project: interviewing master chefs from the Turkish provinces, to discover their culinary secrets.
+The co-editors of this Istanbul-based foodie blog and acclaimed book seek interns to work on special projects.
 If your work achieves the appropriate standard, it will appear under your byline in the Istanbul Eats blog, and may be considered for inclusion in a book.

 Time Out Istanbul (English language edition)